 Here’s the fun part:

 The choice is clear.
-Who wouldn’t want to spend less money, time, and even personnel to achieve the same results?
+Who wouldn’t want to spend less money and time to achieve the same results?
 Furthermore, effective retention strategies often focus on building solid customer relationships to increase long-term business potentials.
-So, what’s your next step?
-Below are some of the most used platforms for retention efforts, data supplied by Invesp:

 The prevailing wisdom is that the cost of acquiring a new customer is far above the cost of retaining an existing customer.
-As for how to optimize each platform listed above, please check out our other blog posts.
-Questions?
-Thoughts?
-Comments?
-We’d love to hear from you!
-Please shoot us a message or give a shout out below!
+Talk to a marketing specialist today to find out how to optimize your retention program for long-term sustainability.